nowsprinting/test-helper.monkey/README.md

 - **Gizmos**: Show Gizmos on `GameView` during running monkey test if true
 - **Screenshots**: Take screenshots during running the monkey test if set a `ScreenshotOptions` instance.

+Configurations in `ScreenshotOptions`:

+- **Directory**: Directory path to save screenshots.
+Default save path is `Application.persistentDataPath` + "/TestHelper.Monkey/Screenshots/".
+- **FilenameStrategy**: Strategy for file paths of screenshot images.
+Default is test case name and four digit sequential number.
+- **SuperSize**: The factor to increase resolution with.
+Default is 1.
+- **StereoCaptureMode**: The eye texture to capture when stereo rendering is enabled.
+Default is `LeftEye`.

 ### Annotations for Monkey's behavior